 - A medicine or chemical that can avoid harmful effects associated with the denominator or enhancer to restrict inappropriate reactions is known as a corrector or addresser of adverse effects (limiting factor).

-- A messenger is a medication or chemical transporting the denominator’s function to the target region.
+- A messenger is a medication or chemical that transports the denominator’s function to the target region.

 Precision medicine and personalized medicine are examples of target effects.